Skip to content

 How do you like your water, mild or wild?

-The Shoshone River provides the setting.
-Cody river operators provide the means.
-All you need do is enjoy the experience.
-Floating the Shoshone is fun for the entire family, and it’s a spectacular way to view wildlife and get an up-close-and-personal look at the geology of this area.
+Floating the Shoshone River is fun for the entire family, and it’s a spectacular way to view wildlife and get an up-close-and-personal look at the geology of this area.

-Short trips are about 2 hours, longer trips are about three, and during the late spring/early summer half day trips on the North Fork provide the best opportunity for whitewater adventure.
+Trips range from 2 hours to half-day.
 Guides are knowledgeable about the history, geology, flora and fauna of Cody Country and add to the overall experience.

 For the more adventuresome do-it-yourself set, this area has excellent kayaking.
 The “play areas” of the Shoshone provide hours of fun, and those in the know will tell you that the Clarks Fork has some world class challenges for the experienced kayaker.